33 of the Best Summer Jobs for Teens

 You don’t have to be a novelist to get paid for your words.
 Here are other ways to make money with writing.

-How to get these jobs: Follow submission guidelines for articles and blog posts.
+How to get these summer jobs: Follow submission guidelines for articles and blog posts.
 Apply for proofreading and transcription work directly, or tap into your networks to find paying gigs.

 9. Article Writer